RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ## Adding Features

+The Interaction CLI offers optional features (SMTP, storage, Redpoint AI, etc.) in two ways:

+1. **During initial setup** — after generating your base config, the CLI walks through each available feature and lets you include it in one go.
-After your initial deployment, add optional features to your overrides file on demand using the Interaction CLI:
+2. **After deployment** — add features to an existing overrides file at any time:

 ```bash
 bash deploy/cli/interactioncli.sh -a redpointAI    # add a specific feature
 bash deploy/cli/interactioncli.sh -a menu           # interactive feature picker
 ```

-The CLI prompts for the required values, appends the configuration block to your `overrides.yaml`, and reminds you of any secret keys to add.
+Either way, the CLI prompts for the required values, appends the configuration block to your `overrides.yaml`, and reminds you of any secret keys to add.
 Then redeploy:

 ```bash
 helm upgrade rpi ./chart -f overrides.yaml -n redpoint-rpi